-These Oatmeal Chocolate Chip Cookies are made with oat pulp from your Almond Cow!
+Use your leftover oat pulp in these Oatmeal Chocolate Chip Cookies!
 They’re soft, chewy, buttery, and best of all, CHOCOLATEY.

 Servings: Makes approx. 15